topo-gps/ios-manual/en/routes/routes_load.rst

    :width: 320px
    :alt: Loading route Topo GPS

-   *Figure 2.
-The route ‘Gower Hike’ has been loaded on the map.*
+   *The route ‘Gower Hike’ has been loaded on the map.*

 The map moves and zooms automatically so that the complete route is visible on the map.
 The blue line indicates the route.
 The white arrows on the blue line indicate the direction of the route.